 - Minced garlic- instead of garlic powder, use minced fresh garlic for a kick.
 Your sauce will be less smooth, so be prepared for that; or use an immersion blender to get the texture you want.

 - Cayenne- if you really want to amp up the heat, sprinkle a little cayenne to make this a spicy sauce.

 Just like most BBQ sauces, leftover Jack Daniel’s BBQ Sauce can be stored in the refrigerator for up to a week in an airtight container.
 If you want to keep it longer, you can freeze it.

 To freeze, you can use airtight storage containers or freezer bags.
 A convenient way to keep multiple bags of sauce stored is fill freezer bags, then lay them flat to freeze.
-After completely frozen, the bags can remain stored flat, You can also save space by stacking them or storying them vertically.
+After completely frozen, the bags can remain stored flat.
+You can also save space by stacking them or storing them vertically.

 More Homemade Sauces Recipes

 - 1 cup dark brown sugar